Example Software

 It uses the ILI9341_T3.h library for LCD control and it loads Arial fonts font_Arial.h for drawing characters on the LCD screen.

 The LCD uses Teensy 4.1 pin 40 for chip select and pin 9 for DC (Data / Command).
 The DC pin determines if the data going to the LCD is Data for it to display or a Command to execute.
+These pins are hardwired on the baseboard.

 The LCD can display in all 4 orientations, so tft.setRotation(3) is used to rotate the image to fit the orientation it has on the baseboard.